elena-krismer/Project_FASTQtrimmer/Report/Report.md

 *Figure 1-Structural example of a FASTQ format*

 The fourth line in the read contains the quality score.
-The quality score (*Q*) decimals are logarithmically related to the error probability (*P*)( the probability that the base call is wrong) and is calculated as follow (Ochoa et al., 2013):
+The quality score (*Q*) decimals are logarithmically related to the error probability (*P*)( the probability that the base call is wrong) and is calculated as follow (Ochoa *et al*., 2013):

 *Q = −10log10P*